tuanphung/SmartTableView/Doc/Examples.md

 ## Setup your UITableViewCell
 LazyTableViewCellProtocol already support Generic and Associated types.
 So, no type casts required.<br />
-You must use same ModelType for `height:` & `configureCell:` method (it can be any, but must be same).
-Then your cell will automatically pick up instances of ModelType and display, other ModelType will be ignored.
+ModelType can be Any.
+Your cell will automatically pick up instances of ModelType and display, other ModelType will be ignored.

 `By default, your cell Identifier is same to ClassName.
 If you use XIB to layout cell, you have to set Identifier is your ClassName.`